ITRS-Group/cordial/docs/tools/geneos/geneos_add.md

 Add a new instance of a component TYPE with the name NAME.
-The details will depends on the TYPE.
+The details will depends on the component TYPE and are saved to a configuration file in the instance directory.
+The instance directory can be found using the `geneos home TYPE NAME` command.

+The default configuration file format and extension is `json`.
+There will be support for `yaml` in future releases for easier human editing.

-Gateways and SANs are given a configuration file based on the templates configured.
+Gateways and SANs are given a configuration file based on the templates configured for the different components.

 ```